 This is a question I am asked a great deal.
 There are only two precision instruments that can truly tell you if your vocal recording is good or bad… Your ears!
 I liken audio recording to drinking wine; you can spend years drinking $1.99 Liebfraumilch, but once you discover and start to appreciate the finer nuances of a vintage St Emilion, you’ll find it very hard to go back.
 It is one of the greatest pleasures of my job to hear a good voice well recorded; still gives me goosebumps.

 Are you sending the vocal recordings on to another producer or mixing yourself?
+If you are looking, check out our tips on finding a great producer.
 In these days of file transfer and cloud collaboration, vocal recordings are often performed in a separate place to the rest of the music; sometimes even in a different country.

 I once performed a voice-over session for an agency in San Francisco (I was in London).
 I edited the audio and sent it over via Wetransfer.
 The agency sent it to their client for approval and the client complained it was “too breathless”.